KmeCnin/fiddlestick/README.md

 ## Usage
 A **FiddleStick** is composed of multiple HTML elements.
-Each element from a single fiddlestick must share the same `data-fiddlestick-id`.
+Each element from a single FiddleStick must share the same `data-fiddlestick-id`.
 This means it is possible to have multiple independants fiddlesticks in the same page.
 Each element must have a `data-fiddlestick-type` defining its kind of language.
 Possible values are:
 - `data-fiddlestick-type="html"`: containing **HTML** code
 - `data-fiddlestick-type="js"`: containing **JavaScript** code